dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 - Visualization of the robot behaviour may provide a valuable insight to how the controller is learning, but it requires a lot of computational resources.
 Use it wisely.

 - Once you get a suitable network, you can test it setting its weights in the field *weights* of the file *controller-neuro.json*.

+- Try to understand the number of weights needed in the ANN with paper and pencil.

 ## Bonus track